 In addition, tying the improvement to changes in the Value Stream KPIs and LPM metrics connects the effort to the portfolio’s measures of overall success.
 In this way, the entire portfolio can focus on measurement, and celebrate growth and positive outcomes.

-Learn More Heath, Chip and Dan.
+Learn More Heath, Chip, and Dan Heath.
 The Power of Moments: Why Certain Experiences Have Extraordinary Impact.
 Simon & Schuster, 2017.